dan3988/json-viewer/README.md

 ## Building
 The project is built using rollup.
 The following options can be passed into rollup to be used by the build script:
- * `--browser <name>` - Currently only supports "chrome" or "firefox"
+ * `--browser <name>` - Currently only supports "chrome" or "firefox".
+Defaults to "chrome" if not specified.
- * `--dist` - If specified, will minify files and archive the output
+ * `--dist` - If specified, will minify files and archive the output.
 The build script uses the following files:
- * "src/content/content.ts": The UI for the prompt that is shown on non-whitelisted pages
+ * `src/content/content.ts`:` The UI for the prompt that is shown on non-whitelisted pages.
- * "src/content-script/content-script.js": The content script of the extension.
+ * `src/content-script/content-script.js`: The content script of the extension.
- * "src/options/options.ts": The UI for the options page
+ * `src/options/options.ts`: The UI for the options page.
- * "src/viewer/viewer.ts": The UI for the main viewer component
+ * `src/viewer/viewer.ts`: The UI for the main viewer component.
- * "custom-manifest.json": Used to generate a browser-specific manifest.json file
+ * `custom-manifest.json`: Used to generate a browser-specific manifest.json file.
+ * `res`: The contents of this folder are copied to the output directory.

+The build will output the extension to `./out/<browser>`.